-Our contraception solutions support the “Family Planning 2020” goal of reaching 120 million more women and girls in the world’s poorest countries with access to voluntary family planning information, contraceptives and services by the year 2020.
+In general, our contraception solutions support Family Planning 2020 (FP2020), a global partnership of organizations working to accelerate action around family planning.
+FP2020’s goal is to reach 120 million more women and girls in the world’s poorest countries with access to voluntary family planning information, contraceptives and services by the year 2020.

 - Creating franchised networks of medical providers to offer clinical services.

-- Working with health service providers through formal, competency-based training programs, and rigorous quality assurance to ensure their ability to provide high-quality family planning services.
+- Working with health service providers through formal, competency-based training programs and rigorous quality assurance to ensure their ability to provide high-quality family planning services.

-- Utilizing existing wholesale and retail distribution infrastructure to make products widely available
+- Utilizing existing wholesale and retail distribution infrastructure to make products widely available.

 - Working with governments and key stakeholders to increase contraceptive security.